jocelyn-cs/ethics_fall2025/_pages/casestudy.md

 Utilitarianism focuses on overall outcomes.
 Short-form video platforms clearly provide benefits, such as entertainment, creativity, and social connection for many users.
 However, research suggests that excessive use can be linked to negative mental health outcomes for children and adolescents, including anxiety and attention issues (Montag and Elhai).

 If these harms affect a large number of young users, the overall negative impact may outweigh the benefits.
-From a utilitarian perspective, reducing harm to children—even if it lowers engagement—could lead to better outcomes for society as a whole.
+From a utilitarian perspective, reducing harm to children, even if it lowers engagement, could lead to better outcomes for society as a whole.

 **Natural Law Ethics**
 *What is naturally good for us?*